 For example, the CCPA went into effect on January 1, 2020, and established a new privacy framework for covered businesses such as ours.
-Further, in November 2020, California voters passed the CPRA, which further expands the CCPA with additional data privacy compliance requirements that may impact our business, and establishes a regulatory authority dedicated to enforcing those requirements.
+The CCPA imposed many requirements on businesses that process the personal information of California residents.
+Many of the CCPA's requirements are similar to those found in the GDPR, including requiring businesses to provide notice to data subjects regarding the information collected about them and how such information is used and shared, and providing data subjects the right to request access to such personal information and, in certain cases, request the erasure of such personal information.
+The CCPA also affords California residents the right to opt-out of "sales" of their personal information.
+The CCPA contains significant penalties for companies that violate its requirements.
+Further, in November 2020, California voters passed the CPRA, which significantly expanded the CCPA to incorporate additional GDPR-like provisions including requiring that the use, retention, and sharing of personal information of California residents be reasonably necessary and proportionate to the purposes of collection or processing, granting additional protections for sensitive personal information, and requiring greater disclosures related to notice to residents regarding retention of information.
+The CPRA also created a new enforcement agency - the California Privacy Protection Agency - whose sole responsibility is to enforce the CPRA, which will further increase compliance risk.
 While certain of our business activities will not be subject to these laws, it remains unclear how various provisions of the CCPA and CPRA will be interpreted and enforced.
-In addition, other states, including Virginia and Colorado, already have passed similar state privacy laws.
-Other states will be considering these laws in the future.
+In addition, other states, including Virginia, Colorado, Utah and Connecticut, have passed similar state privacy laws.
+Virginia's privacy law also went into effect on January 1, 2023, and the laws in the other three states will go into effect later in the year.
+Other states will be considering these laws in the future, and Congress has also been debating passing a federal privacy law.
 These laws may impact our business activities, including our identification of research subjects, relationships with business partners and ultimately the marketing and distribution of our products.
 These laws also may require us to incur additional costs and expenses in an effort to comply before the laws become effective on January 1, 2023.
 Recent laws such as the Biometric Information Privacy Act in Illinois have also restricted the use of biometric information.
 Such laws and regulations require us to continuously review our data processing practices and policies, may cause us to incur substantial costs with respect to compliance.